 The problem with working with RAW is, well, it takes a lot of work.

 If you’re a food blogger who would rather spend more time hunting for unheard gourmet meal, post processing can be a huge waste of time.
-It will be more time-efficient if you tweak your camera to get the best JPEGs possible and accept any flaws and limitations.
+It will be more time-efficient if you tweak your camera to get the best JPEGs possible and compromise on minute flaws and limitations.

 No double conversion